jaimeiniesta/metainspector/README.md

 ## See it in action!

-You can try MetaInspector live at this little demo: [https://metainspectordemo.herokuapp.com](https://metainspectordemo.herokuapp.com)
+You can try MetaInspector using this little demo: [https://github.com/metainspector/metainspectordemo](https://github.com/metainspector/metainspectordemo)

 ## Installation